ViennaTools/ViennaPS/docs/domain/material.md

 ---

-If specified, each Level-Set in the `psDomain` class is assigned a specific material, which can be used in a process to implement material-specific rates or similar.
+If specified, each Level-Set in the `Domain` class is assigned a specific material, which can be used in a process to implement material-specific rates or similar.
-The following materials are currently available in the `psMaterial` enum:
+The following materials are currently available in the `Material` enum:

 | Material  | Numeric Value | Description  |
 |-----------|-------|--------------|